Flirt vs. Tease: What's the Difference?

 In a sense, flirting and cock teasing can be seen as kindred forms of teasing.
-That is, they similarly suggest at least the promise of sexual intimacy.
-And there are no obvious lines of demarcation between the verbal and non-verbal behaviors that characterize them.
-Yet in their underlying attitude, motive and intent they differ enormously.
+That is, they similarly suggest the promise of sexual intimacy.
+There are no obvious lines of demarcation between the verbal and non-verbal behaviors that characterize them.
+Yet in their underlying attitude, motive, and intent, they differ enormously.

 Most people would agree that the connotations of flirting are considerably less negative than those associated with cock teasing.
 So let’s first look at some basic descriptions of flirting to see why such behavior is typically regarded as much more “innocent” than cock teasing.

-As a “tease,” ultimate sexual consummation is unlikely, and may be frankly impossible—although occasionally flirtations that start out innocent enough end up in the bedroom.
-But the game, or objective, is mostly titillation.
-It’s amorousness for its own sake—without, that is, serious intent.
+As a “tease,” ultimate sexual consummation is unlikely and may be frankly impossible—although occasionally flirtations that start out innocent enough end up in the bedroom.
+The game, or objective, is mostly titillation.
+It’s amorousness for its own sake without serious intent.
 However superficial, playful, or uncommitted, it’s an expression of sexual interest in, and possible affection for, the other party.
-Which is why the person on the receiving end is likely to feel flattered—especially if the flirt herself is particularly attractive.
+This is why the person on the receiving end is likely to feel flattered.
 After all, virtually all (straight) men wish to see themselves as interesting and appealing to the opposite sex.
-So any evidence that an attractive woman is attracted to them can be as reassuring as it is gratifying.
-And while the flirt may have little to no intention (at least consciously) of satisfying the desire she’s impishly evoking, yet her enticing, come-hither behavior may carry its own rewards for the pleased (and grateful!) male recipient.
+Any evidence that an attractive woman is attracted to them can be as reassuring as it is gratifying.
+While the flirt may have little to no intention of satisfying the desire she’s impishly evoking, her enticing, come-hither behavior may carry its own rewards for the pleased male recipient.

 Light-hearted and mischievous, flirting is one way that adults have fun.
-There’s more or less an implicit understanding between the two parties that what might happen—what could happen—in all probability isn’t going to happen.
-But, nonetheless, isn’t it erotic fun to at least imagine its happening?
-In fact, one or both parties might be constrained by another romantic relationship, or (just as likely) a conjugal one.
+There’s more or less an implicit understanding between the two parties that what might happen in all probability isn’t going to happen.
+Nonetheless, isn’t it erotic fun to at least imagine its happening?
+In fact, one or both parties might be constrained by another romantic relationship or a conjugal one.
 Still, both parties are interested, so that even if they can’t fool around for real, they can at least “play” at fooling around.
-And this, of course, allows for a certain level of physical arousal and ego gratification that can be mutually entertaining and enjoyable—while involving minimal risk to another relationship, which may finally be more important or meaningful.
+This, of course, allows for a certain level of physical arousal and ego gratification that can be mutually entertaining and enjoyable—while involving minimal risk to another relationship, which may finally be more important or meaningful.

-Frustrating?—and maybe for both of them?
+Frustrating?
+Maybe for both of them?
 Probably, yes.
 But still quite gratifying, and even exciting.
-And this example reveals something of the peculiarly human and strangely mixed, or ironic, nature of flirting generally.
-Note how this scenario amusingly exemplifies Wikipedia’s description of flirting as ordinarily entailing “speaking and behaving in a way that suggests . . . greater intimacy than the actual relationship between the parties would justify, though within the rules of social etiquette. . . .”
+This example reveals something of the peculiarly human and strangely mixed, or ironic, nature of flirting generally.

-But where cock teasing contrasts sharply with flirtatiousness is in its intent.
-Here the teasing isn’t innocent at all.
-For the motive is to toy with, taunt, “bait,” or exploit the person teased, so it deserves to be seen as an act veering on hostility.
-Covertly, the message (calculatingly disguised from the recipient) is something like: “You’re not going to get what I could give you—but won’t.
-I’ll make you think I’m available for sex [or intercourse], but in the end you’ll get nothing of what I’ll leave you craving for.”
+Where cock teasing contrasts sharply with flirtatiousness is in its intent.
+The teasing isn’t innocent at all.
+The motive is to toy with, taunt, bait, or exploit the person teased, so it deserves to be seen as an act veering on hostility.
+Covertly, the message is something like: “You’re not going to get what I could give you—but won’t.
+I’ll make you think I’m available for sex [or intercourse], but in the end, you’ll get nothing of what I’ll leave you craving for.”

-The cock teaser (usually female, but occasionally a straight male teasing a gay admirer) really has no intention or desire to have sex with the other person, but yet enjoys evoking or stoking their desire.
-So it’s all, as the name so clearly indicates, a “tease”—and in the most negative sense of that term.
+The cock teaser really has no intention or desire to have sex with the other person, yet enjoys evoking or stoking their desire.
+It’s all, as the name so clearly indicates, a “tease,” and in the most negative sense of that term.
 It’s as though, for various self- and ego-centered reasons, the cock teaser simply can’t resist the temptation to entice the other person, so as to experience the satisfaction of their drooling over her—and with no real intention of satisfying the desire so skillfully kindled.

 Yet the flirt and cock tease share at least one thing in common.
-Which French-writing Swiss author Madame de Staël wittily hinted at two centuries ago in opining: “The desire of the man is for the woman, but the desire of the woman is for the desire of the man.”
-And it may be that with cock teasers a key motive is to feel desired, but not at the expense of rendering themselves vulnerable to the man whose desire they’ve so successfully—and seductively—incited.
+French-Swiss author Madame de Staël wittily hinted at this two centuries ago: “The desire of the man is for the woman, but the desire of the woman is for the desire of the man.”
+It may be that with cock teasers a key motive is to feel desired, but not at the expense of rendering themselves vulnerable to the man whose desire they’ve so successfully, and seductively, incited.

 © 2012 Leon F. Seltzer, Ph.D.
 All Rights Reserved.